prebid/prebid.github.io/prebid-server/features/pbs-currency.md

 There are several ways to define the request currency:

 - The OpenRTB request can define the `cur` parameter.
 This is an array in OpenRTB, but Prebid Server only looks at the first element of the array.
+- An AMP Stored Request can define the `cur` parameter.
+- An App 'top-level' Stored Request can define the `cur` parameter.
 - PBS-Java can configure the default installation currency (auction.ad-server-currency)
-- Otherwise, both versions default to USD
+- Otherwise, both PBS-Go and PBS-Java default to USD

 ## Loading Currency Conversion Rates